What Grading Up to Plus Sizes Looks Like

 Here is what the two different methods look once they are stacked on top of each other.

-Oftentimes when I am asked to make a plus size based on a misses style I will grade up to the body widths I need.
-However, then I go back in and modify the shapes and measurements to work for the desired plus size customer.
-Trust me, this is not a time saver.
-It’s almost like starting from scratch sometimes, but it gives me an idea of the proportions.
+When I am asked to make a plus size based on a misses style I will grade up to the body widths I need.
+Then I go back in and modify the shapes and measurements to work for the desired plus size customer.
+It’s 1000 times faster for me to make a pattern then to develop specific grade rules.
+This isn’t me just being anti-numbers, charts and all-analytical.
+Nope, my process is exactly what all large retailers and brands do as well.

-Additionally, many brands create two separate patterns for misses and plus sizes because they will not treat the styling exactly the same for each which is determined by feedback from their target customers.
-For instance, a size small has a small cap sleeve that ends at the widest part of the bicep.
-This may not be considered flattering for a plus size that has a wider biceps and this type of sleeve can end at a point in the arm where it’s not comfortable so they may opt to make it an elbow sleeve or just a touch longer.
+One of the benefits of having a separate pattern for misses and plus sizes is the ability to treat each range for it’s own unique intentions.
+Many brands will deviate in styling based on their customer needs.
+For instance, let’s say a size small has a tiny cap sleeve that ends at the widest part of the bicep.
+This may not be considered flattering for a plus size that has a wider upper arm.
+A designer may decided to make it an elbow sleeve or just a touch longer- basically whatever their customer base requires from feedback they have received.
 It’s still considered the same style, made with the same fabric, but different considerations for different sizes.

-Viewpoints differ considerably.
+Viewpoints on how to modify plus sizes can vary considerably and are 100% a design decision.
 For instance, I horrified one designer by suggesting that a paper bag waist pant with a giant ruffle that goes around the waist, may need to be toned down for the larger sizes (heck, even for the size 2 it looked comical).
 It was decidedly un-PC of me to suggest a difference.
-I’m totally on board with body acceptance- I just don’t think anyone wants to look like they are 4 sizes bigger in the midsection.
+I’m totally on board with body acceptance- But in my defense, I just don’t think anyone wants to look like they are 4 sizes bigger in the midsection.

 My point is this- The goal is not to dumb it down or try to fit everything into a formulaic box.
 It’s up to you as a designer to recognize your customers needs and how they want to feel.
 To do so starts with seeing and listening to your larger size customers as well.